algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

     - UC1 (Creating a Blend)
         Fred open Powershell
-        He enter a command line containing two input file and one output file The algorythm return the output file
-        He read the output file
+        Expected input --> He enter a command line containing two input file and one output file Expected output --> The algorythm return the output file He read the output file
         Case closed

     - UC2 (Testing the algorythm)
         Jerry open Powershell
-        He enter a command line containing two input file and one output file The algorythm return the output file
-        He verify the precision of the algorythm by reading the output file Case Closed
+        Expected input --> He enter a command line containing two input file and one output file Expected output --> The algorythm return the output file He verify the precision of the algorythm by reading the output file Case Closed